 Lizard Lounge Poetry Jam

-The doors open at 7:30 pm every Sunday and we start with our "Poetry Slam."
-The "Featured Poet" will start roughly at 9:00 pm accompanied by the Jeff Robinson Trio.
-After the Featured Poet, we have our "Open Mic" also accompanied by the Jeff Robinson Trio.
-There's $7 cover charge at the door, and the Lizard Lounge is a 21+ venue.
+The doors open at 7:00 pm every Sunday and we start with our “Poetry Slam.”
+The “Featured Poet” will start roughly at 8:30 pm accompanied by the Jeff Robinson Trio.
+After the Featured Poet, we have our “Open Mic” also accompanied by the Jeff Robinson Trio.
+There’s $10 cover charge at the door, and the Lizard Lounge is a 21+ proof of vaccination venue.

-All proceeds from our eStore go to helping the Lizard Lounge Poetry Slam Team attend the National Poetry Slam.
-The store is secure with an SSL certificate and check-out with e-commerce industry standard PayPal.
+The online store is secure with an SSL certificate and check-out with e-commerce industry standard PayPal.

 The Improper Bostonian says that the Lizard Lounge Poetry Jam is the "Best Poetry Series" in the greater Boston area!